 Submitted for the approval of The Midnight Society...

-Here's the first entry in what I plan on making a regular feature here - a look back at some of the more memorable movies & tv shows from my childhood.
-Since Halloween is right around the corner, it made sense to start with the series that was probably responsible for 70% of my nightmares as a kid.
+Since Halloween is right around the corner, I wanted to revisit a series that was probably responsible for 70% of my nightmares as a kid.
 I was going to say 90% at first, but then I remembered how into alien abductions I was after reading Communion and holy fucking monster balls you guys... just do a google image search for the cover.
 Anyways, where was I...?

 Right.
 So I think I was in fifth grade when my younger sister Erika came home from a sleepover and asked me if I'd ever heard of Snick.
 It was a block of programming that aired Saturday nights on Nickelodeon (get it?) and at this point in time the line-up included Clarissa Explains It All, Roundhouse, Ren & Stimpy, and...
 Are You Afraid of the Dark?